NOAA-PSL/score-db/README.md

 # score-db
-Python package to manage the database backend to support the UFS-RNR workflow experiment meta data and analyses data tracking and reporting.
+Python package to manage the database backend to support UFS reanalysis and reforecast (UFS-RNR) workflow experiment meta data and analyses data tracking and reporting.
 The score-db database uses the PostgreSQL database system which is hosted by AWS on an RDS instance (currently administered by PSL).

 Tools and utilities to catalogue and evaluate observation files.

 # Installation and Environment Setup

 1. Clone the score-db and score-hv repos.
 Both of these repos are required. score-db is responsible for managing the backend database which stores diagnostics data related to UFS-RNR experiments.  score-db has several APIs